-Given a Binary Tree and a number k.
-Print all nodes that are at distance k from root (root is considered at distance 0 from itself).
+Given a Binary Tree of size N and an integer K. Print all nodes that are at distance k from root (root is considered at distance 0 from itself).
 Nodes should be printed from left to right.
 If k is more that height of tree, nothing should be printed.

 For example, if below is given tree and k is 2.
 Output should be 4 5 6.

 / / \